 Students who show positive behavior will be rewarded and encouraged for their behavior.
 Positive rewards include verbal praise, special privileges, Panther Pride Tickets, trips to the treasure box and snacks.

 About Mrs. Lewis

-This year is the 10th year that I have been teaching in a resource room in the Virden or North Mac District.
-In the past I have taught K-2, 3rd, and this year I am moving on up with the students to 4th grade.
+I have been teaching in a resource room in the Virden or North Mac District since 2007.
+In the past I have taught K-2, 3rd, and 4th grade.
 Lori Reardon will be the paraprofessional working out of my room with the fourth grade.
 Mrs. Readon has worked in Girard Elementary and North Mac Intermediate for a number of years, and she is excellent in working with the students.
-Mrs. Reardon and I will be pushing-in to the regular education room to teach and support LEAD 21 reading, and then some students will be pulled in to my room for additional interventions such as SRA Corrective Reading and math instruction.
-We will be supporting math, science and social studies in the classroom and in daily study halls.
+I teach direct instruction math, and Journeys reading, and will be pushing-in to the regular education room to support Science and Social Studies.
+Some students will be pulled in to my room for additional interventions such as SRA Corrective Reading, Reading Plus, and Symphony Math.
+Mrs. Reardon will be supporting math, Journeys reading, science and social studies in the classroom and in daily study halls.
 If you ever have any questions regarding your student and their educational plan, be sure to email or call me.
 You will most likely be able to reach me after 3:00 at the school.

 On a personal note, I am married and the mother of 3 girls and 1 boy.
-Our oldest is married , and our youngest is a sophomore in college this year.
-We live in Chatham, and I enjoy gardening, traveling with my husband to visit our children, tent camping, reading a good book, and taking care of our 2 dogs and a cat.
+All four are married , and we now have 4 young grandsons.
+We live in Chatham, and I enjoy gardening, traveling with my husband to visit our children and grandchildren, tent camping, reading a good book, and taking care of our dog, cat and flock of chickens.